deshmukh-saurabh/Image-Brightness-Detection-using-Deep-Learning/README.md

     - navigate to src/

     1. execute create_dataset.py
-### this will store the images into respective target folders according to theier brightness scores(0-10) as calculated using "calculate_brightness.py"
+### this will store the images into respective target folders according to their brightness scores(0-10) as calculated using "calculate_brightness.py"

     2. execute create_training_data.py
 ### this will create the features, target labels and save them to pickle inside "pickled_data/"